MartinNgwako45/Covid-19-Analysis/README.md

 ### Data Sources

-Survey Data: The primary dataset usedused for this analyis is the "Survey_data.excel" file, containing detailed information about IT workers from around the world
+Survey Data: The primary dataset usedused for this analyis is the "Survey_data.xlxs" file, containing detailed information about IT workers from around the world

 ### Tools